-Please note the following are core competencies for the full set of Mechatronics competitions, that competitors will be assessed on.
+Please note the following are core competencies for the full set of Automation competitions, that competitors will be assessed on.
 Not all competencies are covered at all stages and levels.

-etencies and standards for WorldSkills UK Skills ns activities Qualifier Stage National Final WSI Team UK Standards Development of mechatronic systems Knowledge and understanding: designing, assembly and commissioning of a mechatronic system understand the function, the application and the components of: pneumatic systems hydraulic systems electric and electronic systems drives industrial robotic systems PLC systems Y Y Y Competency Competitors shall be able to: carry out system design for a given industrial application assemble a machine according to documentation connect wires and tubes in the correct industrial way install, setup and make necessary adjustments to the mechanical, electrical & sensor systems commission a machine by auxiliary equipment and together with a PLC using their standards and their documentation.
-Standards Industrial controllers Knowledge and understanding: understand the function, the structure and the operating principles of PLCs understand the structure and function of industrial controllers (PLCs) understanding of the configuration of the industrial controller and how a software program relates to a machine action. of industrial networks and bus systems Y Y Y Competency Competitors shall be able to: connect their own PLC to mechatronic systems make the necessary configuration of the industrial controller configure all aspects of their PLC as required and the associated control circuitry for correct operation.
-Setup an industrial network/bus for communicating between industrial controllers and other distributed devices.
-Standards Software programming Knowledge and understanding: understanding of programming an industrial software system understand how a software program relates to a machine actions Y Y Y Competency Competitors shall be able to: write programs to control a machine or a process, and visualise the process and operation using software PLC programme, including digital and analogue signal processing and industrial field buses.
+- etencies and standards for WorldSkills UK Skills ns activities Qualifier Stage National Final Standards Development of Automation systems Knowledge and understanding: Y Y Competency Competitors shall be able to: Carry out system design for a given industrial application Assemble an automated process according to documentation Connect wires and tubes in a correct industrial way Install, setup and make necessary adjustments to mechanical, electrical, pneumatic & sensor systems Commission a machine or a process by auxiliary equipment and together with a PLC using their standards and their documentation Standards Industrial Controllers Knowledge and understanding: Understand the function, the structure and the operating principles of PLCs Understand the structure and function of industrial controllers (PLCs) Understanding of the configuration of the industrial controller and how a software program relates to a machine action.
+Y Y Competency Competitors shall be able to: Connect their own PLC with the supplied system or setup Make the necessary configuration of the industrial controller Configure all aspects of their PLC as required and the associated control circuitry for correct operation Standards Software Programming Knowledge and understanding: Understanding of programming an industrial software program Understand how a software program relates to a machine action Y Y Competency Competitors shall be able to: Write programs to control a process, and visualise the process and operation using appropriate software systems.
+PLC programming.
+Standards Design Circuits Knowledge and understanding: Knowledge required to design different circuits Understanding of designing and assembling electrical circuits in machine/controller systems.
+Y Y

-Standards Design Circuits Knowledge and understanding: of the principles, applications and standards of circuits schematics of the methods of designing and assembling electrical circuits in mechatronic systems.
-Y Y Y Competency Competitors shall be able to: read circuit schematics and design pneumatic and electrical systems. design pneumatic and electropneumatic circuits with modern software tools.
-Standards Analytical TechniquesKnowledge and understanding:knowledge of analytical fault finding and repairing.
-N Y Y Competency Competitors shall be able to: find different faults in an analytic way in a mechatronic system repair components in short time. demonstrate mastery of problem-solving techniques to ensure correct and safe machine operation. optimise a mechatronic system consisting of different modules.
-Standards Mechanical and Electrical Design Knowledge and understanding: knowledge of designing and assembling mechanical systems including pneumatic systems, their standards and their documentation.
-N Y Y Competency Competitors shall be able to: design and assemble mechanical and electrical systems to a given specification.
+Competency Competitors shall be able to: Design pneumatic and electric circuits Design the circuits with modern software tools Standards Competency Analytical Techniques Knowledge and understanding: • Knowledge of analytical fault finding and repairing.
+Competitors shall be able to: N Y Find different faults in an analytic way in an automated system Repair components in short time.
+Demonstrate mastery of problem-solving techniques to ensure correct and safe machine operation.
+Standards Mechanical and Electrical Design Knowledge and understanding: N Y Competency Competitors shall be able to: Design and assemble mechanical and electrical systems.